LittleDan9/markdown-manager/.github/instructions/frontend.instructions.md

 10. **Enforce Quality with Type-Checking & Testing** Adopt TypeScript or PropTypes, configure ESLint (hooks + a11y plugins), and write behavior-driven tests with Jest + React Testing Library.

+11. **Understand API Integration**
+    All API calls should be made using the frontend/src/js/api helper libraries.
+This ensures consistency and maintainability across the codebase.

+12. **Management of Document Storage**
+    Use the `frontend/src/js/storage/documentStorage` module for all document storage operations.
+This module provides a consistent interface for managing documents, ensuring that all storage operations are handled uniformly across the application.

+13. **Localstorage vs Backend Storage**
+    Everything a user does can be stored in localstorage, but the data should be synchronized regularly and before logout.
+If the user is a guest, their information should be stored in localstorage.
+Once they register and login, their data should be migrated to the backend.
+If a user logs out the UI should be reset to default state and all localstorage data should be cleared.

+14. **User Feedback is Important**
+    Use the `frontend/src/components/NotificationProvider` module to provide user feedback.
+This includes notifications, alerts, successes, and any other user-facing messages.
+Ensure that all feedback is clear, concise, and actionable.
+Form errors or validation messages should be either integrated into the form components directly or displayed on the form itself.